KOTA-TV: News operation

 Early in KEVN's Fox affiliation, the station produced an hour-long morning newscast at 7 a.m., as well as half-hour newscasts at noon, 5:30 p.m., and 10 p.m. (a holdover from its NBC affiliation); on weekends, KEVN only aired its late newscast.
-In 1998, the station moved the late newscast to 9 p.m., making it the first Rapid City station to produce a primetime newscast; KCLO-TV also airs a newscast at that time, but it is a simulcast of KELO-TV's Sioux Falls-based 10 p.m. newscast.
+In 1998, the station moved the late newscast to 9 p.m., making it the first Rapid City station to produce a prime time newscast; KCLO-TV also airs a newscast at that time, but it is a simulcast of KELO-TV's Sioux Falls-based 10 p.m. newscast.
 Around the same time, the morning and midday newscasts were discontinued.
 By 2001, KEVN expanded the weeknight 9 p.m. news to an hour; the weekend edition of the newscast would be expanded to an hour as well on November 2, 2013.
-The station moved the early evening newscast to 6 p.m. on March 31, 2008 and relaunched it as The Six; station management stated that airing a newscast at that slot would allow KEVN to attract viewers unable to view the 5:30 newscasts on KOTA-TV and KNBN.
+The station moved the early evening newscast to 6 p.m. on March 31, 2008, and relaunched it as The Six; station management stated that airing a newscast at that slot would allow KEVN to attract viewers unable to view the 5:30 newscasts on KOTA-TV and KNBN.